Federal Chancellery of Germany: Heads of the Chancellery

 Heads of the German Chancellery (Chef des Bundeskanzleramts, ChefBK) attend Cabinet meetings.
 They may also sit as members of the Cabinet if they are also given the position of Minister for Special Affairs (Minister für besondere Aufgaben).
 They are often called "Kanzleramtsminister" (chancellery minister).
 Otherwise, they have the rank of a secretary of state (comparable to a minor or vice minister in other countries).

-The current Head of the Chancellery is Thorsten Frei.
+The current Head of the Chancellery is Nina Warken, the first woman to hold the position.

 Typically a ChefBK is a very close advisor of the chancellor, being the primary contact to the cabinet ministers.
 Many of them became cabinet ministers (with other portfolios) themselves, several ministers of the interior.
 Frank Walter Steinmeier who served as minister of the chancery under Schröder (1999–2005) later served as minister of foreign affairs (2005–2009 and 2013–2017) candidate for chancellor (2009) leader of the opposition (2009-2013) and ultimately in the largely ceremonial role of federal president (2017–).